-PSY 530 Intermediate Stats

-r 3 i 330 - IIIICIIIICUIAIC SIAIS

-PSY 573 Psychopathology

-PSY 574 Psychotherapy

-OR

-PSY 578 Developmental Psychopathology

-PSY 592 Research (Research Mentor)

-NOTE: Psychotherapy is offered in alternating year rs.
-In

-years in which Psychotherapy is offered, we advise

-year students with strong child clinical interests to

-Developmental Psychopathology rather than

-Psychotherapy.
-All other students should take

-Psychotherapy and not Developmental Psychopat hology.

-In years in which Psychotherapy is not offered, stu

-without strong interests in child clinical may eithe

-Developmental Psychology or take a course that fi

-one of the breadth requirements. .
+Clinical PSY 530 Intermediate Stats PSY 573 Psychopathology PSY 574 Psychotherapy OR PSY 578 Developmental Psychopathology PSY 592 Research (Research Mentor) NOTE: Psychotherapy is offered in alternating years.
+In years in which Psychotherapy is offered, we advise first-year students with strong child clinical interests to take Developmental Psychopathology rather than Psychotherapy.
+All other students should take Psychotherapy and not Developmental Psychopathology.
+In years in which Psychotherapy is not offered, students without strong interests in child clinical may either take Developmental Psychology or take a course that fulfills one of the breadth requirements.

 Cognition, Action, & Perception

 PSY 598 Cognitive Science seminar required

-PSY 530 Intermediate Stats required
+PSY 530 Intermediate Stats - required

 PSY 592 Research (Graduate Advisor) required

 "In addition, take one or two three-credit courses

 taught by Cognitive Science core faculty"

-Social

-PSY 530 Intermediate Stats

-PSY 550 Advanced Social

-PSY 591 Current Topics/ Social Psychology

-PSY 592 Research (Graduate Advisor)

-Developmental

-PSY 530 Intermediate Stats

-PSY 591 Social Cognitive Development: Theory of Mind

-PSY 592 Research (Graduate Advisor)

-Quantitative

-PSY 530 Intermediate Statistics

-PSY 591 Quantitative Seminar

-PSY 592 Research (Graduate Advisor)

-Behavior and Behavioral Neurosciences

-PSY 591 Behavioral Neuroscience Seminar - required

-PSY 530 Intermediate Stats - required

-PSY 591 Behavioral Neuroendocrinology

-PSY 512 Advanced Learning